opengeos/python-geospatial/README.md

 * [ArcGIS Python API](https://developers.arcgis.com/python/) - Esri's Python library for working with maps and geospatial data, powered by web GIS.
 * [dask-rasterio](https://github.com/dymaxionlabs/dask-rasterio) - Read and write rasters in parallel using Rasterio and Dask.
 * [earthengine-api](https://anaconda.org/conda-forge/earthengine-api) :zap: - The Earth Engine Python API allows developers to interact with Google Earth Engine.
+* [EarthPy](https://github.com/earthlab/earthpy) - EarthPy is a python package that makes it easier to plot and work with spatial raster and vector data.
 * [Fiona](http://toblerity.org/fiona/) :zap: - For making it easy to read/write geospatial data formats.
 * [GDAL](https://anaconda.org/conda-forge/gdal) - The Geospatial Data Abstraction Library for reading and writing raster and vector geospatial data formats.
 * [geeup](https://github.com/samapriya/geeup) - Simple CLI for Earth Engine Uploads.